RuneBlaze/internode/README.md

 Say, you have prepared this `genes.tre` file containing all your gene trees separated by newlines.
 Now we have two differing scenarios:

  1. The gene trees have been annotated by support values that you trust (e.g., bootstrap support, [aBayes](https://academic.oup.com/sysbio/article/60/5/685/1644562?login=false) support).
 Moreover, you know the upper-bound and lower-bound of these support.
 Continuing with our example data of S100 mentioned above, the lower bound is 0 and the upper bound is 100.
- 2. The gene trees don't have support you trust
+ 2. The gene trees don't have support you trust.

 In the first scenario, the command goes something like this: